CWP Trust & Trustees

 Formed in 1996 as the Cotswold Water Park Society, and now known as the CWP Trust, we have been a fully registered charity since April 2011.

-The CWP Trust is governed by a Chairman Sir David John and a Board of nine Trustees who oversee the work of a small team of staff based near Down Ampney in the Cotswold Water Park.
+The CWP Trust is governed by a Chairman Sir David John and a Board of five Trustees who oversee the work of a small team of staff based near Down Ampney in the Cotswold Water Park.

 The CWP Trust works with a huge variety of people to care for this dynamic and challenging area.

 We fundraise… for a wide range of projects including: more and better public paths, improved parking facilities, the creation of nature reserves and campaigns to protect endangered species like the Water Vole, Otter, Bats and Black Poplar.

 We manage…hundreds of acres of land, from Neigh Bridge Country Park near Somerford Keynes to Riverside Park in Lechlade for the benefit of local people, visitors and wildlife.